Whimsy Stick

 Chew Toys

 Useful for jaw satisfaction, calming, and teething.
-Don’t address prey drive or build handler relationship — so they don’t qualify as the best choice for training.
+Don’t address prey drive or build handler relationship.
 Can be counterproductive if used to redirect destructive chewing without addressing the underlying drive.

 Prey driveNone